 Return to School Plan

-On August 17, our Board of Education reviewed the Fraser 2020 Stakeholder Task Force: Return to School Plan that was presented by our leadership team.
+Our Board of Education reviewed the Fraser 2020 Stakeholder Task Force: Return to School Plan that was presented by our leadership team.
 We are grateful for everyone who volunteered to be a part of the task force or completed the survey.
 We had more than 100 staff members participate in this critical work.

 Leveraging the work from our Return to School Plan, we have decided that in the best interest of the safety of our students and staff, we will start the school year in a virtual mode, with opportunities for small group, in-person learning for every grade level in the District.
 We plan to continue in that mode through the first semester of school (January 22, 2021).
 This date is subject to change.
 The District will continually monitor and adjust accordingly based upon the data and research provided by the Health Department.
 However, a virtual option will stay in place throughout the year.